 Day17: Disembark at Anadyr & fly to Moscow

-Disembark in Anadyr and transfer to the airport for a scheduled flight to Moscow.
-On arrival in Moscow transfer to a hotel to overnight.
+Disembark in Anadyr and transfer to the airport for a scheduled flight to Moscow, where we transfer to our hotel.

 Day18: Arrive UK

 Transfer to Moscow airport and fly to London

 Duration and price including flights from/to UK: 18 daysfrom £12,875 pp: Price based on main deck twin-share cabin

 Group size: 45

 14 nights accommodation on board Kapitan Khlebnikov (twin-share)

 Mark is an award-winning writer, magazine columnist, widely published photographer, consultant, broadcaster and lecturer.

 With Stephen Fry he co-presented Last Chance to See, a BBC TV series about endangered species which was broadcast in autumn 2009.
 He also presented the weekly half-hour programme, Nature, on BBC Radio 4 for many years.